gourav-singh01/Celebal-Internship/README.md

 ## 💡 About This Workspace

-This repository contains all the assignments and practical work completed during my internship.
-Throughout these weekly tasks, I explored different areas of Data Engineering including data cleaning with Pandas, SQL database design, Azure cloud services, Apache Spark, and Delta Lake.
-Each week's folder includes the notebook, required datasets, outputs, screenshots (where applicable), and a README explaining the implementation.
+This repository contains all the assignments, practical work, and the final project completed during my internship.
+Throughout these weekly tasks, I explored different areas of Data Engineering including data cleaning with Pandas, SQL database design, Azure cloud services, Apache Spark, Delta Lake, and Databricks.
+The internship concludes with an end-to-end Healthcare Data Pipeline project implementing the Medallion Architecture (Bronze, Silver, and Gold layers).
+Each folder includes the notebook, required datasets, outputs, screenshots (where applicable), and a README explaining the implementation.

 ---